ereadnour/data-comparison-automation/README.md

-•	main_menu –an executable file that will output the compared excel program
-•	main_menu_gui – functionally is the same as the main_menu file above, however it has a simple GUI (graphical user interface) and is easier and faster to use
+OVERVIEW OF FILES
+•	main_menu_gui – calls the program to initialize the gui window and run the program
+• compare_toyota_combined_gui.py - functions and logic for handling TO companies
+• compare_gm_combined_gui.py - functions and logic for handling GM companies
 •	GM Test Files – contains a status inquiry and 13 week forecast file to test the GM program
 •	TO Test Files - contains a status inquiry and 13 week forecast file to test the TO program